Egyptian Hieroglyphs and Machine Translation

-In this blog I will present a recent paper on unsupervised translation.
+In this blog, I present a recent paper on unsupervised translation.
 I also share my own thoughts on how the paper's main idea is connected to the deciphering of Egyptian Hieroglyphs, and suggest some future work.

-Translation has challenged scholars since the ancient time.
-Egyptian hieroglyphs, for example, amazed classics scholars with its vivid drawings, but equally confused them due to the lack of understanding.
+Translation has challenged scholars since ancient times.
+Egyptian hieroglyphs amazed classic scholars with their vivid drawings but equally confused them due to their lack of understanding.
 The language has died out thousands of years ago, and no current writing systems resemble it in any aspect.
 If we only take each glyph for its pictographic meaning, they do not group into any sentence that makes sense.
-To understand the numerous Egyptian inscriptions, Horapollo from ancient Greece attempted in Hieroglyphica around 4th century CE.
+Horapollo from ancient Greece attempted to make sense of them in his Hieroglyphica around the 4th century AD.
 He claimed that some pictures are abstract concepts, but his explanations were far from convincing.
-For example, hares represent opening, because this animal always has its eyes open.
+For example, he believed that hares represent opening because this animal always has their eyes open.
 The number 1095 represents dumbness, because if in three years (1095 days) a child cannot learn to speak, then it must be dumb.
-The funny explanation illustrates how hard it could be to translate a language without parallel reference, or, in the modern computer science terminology, to do unsupervised translation.
+The funny explanation illustrates how hard it could be to translate a language without parallel reference, or, in modern computer science terminology, to do unsupervised translation.

-Neural networks also excited many programmers since it does not ask for any hard-coded rules, so no tedious work any more.
-Instead, neural networks are known for their thirst for huge amount of data.
+Neural networks also excited many programmers since it does not ask for any hard-coded rules, so there is no more tedious work like translating dictionaries into code.
+Instead, neural networks are known for their thirst for a huge amount of data.
 NMT networks, in particular, require gigabytes of text data in the form of parallel corpora, where the same texts in multiple languages are put side-by-side to teach the network how to translate.

 The idea sounds great, but parallel corpora are very rare.
-Researchers often hire people to do simple tasks like image recognition to generate datasets, but hiring experts to produce parallel corpora is way more expensive given the specialty required.
+Computer vision researchers often hire people to do simple tasks like image recognition to generate datasets.
+But it's way more expensive to hire foreign language experts to produce parallel corpora.
 Scientists have hence relied on multi-lingual official documents from European Parliament and United Nations.
 Yet the dependence makes NMT perform much worse on short texts.
-After all, on the dataset of laws and policies, the system is never trained to translate "where is the restroom," which satirically is what more people care about when they travel abroad.
-In a word, we want to translate all kinds of texts, and we want more data at minimal cost.
+After all, on the dataset of laws and policies, the system is never trained to translate "where is the restroom," which ironically is what more people care about when they travel abroad.
+In a word, we want to translate all kinds of texts, and we want more data at a minimal cost.

 Can we train NMT without parallel corpora data, or equivalently, can we train NMT to do unsupervised machine translation?
 Today, I am going to present a paper titled Unsupervised Neural Machine Translation published weeks ago.
-The work was done by Mikel Artetxe et al. from the University of Basque County and Kyunghyun Cho from the New York University.
+The work was done by Mikel Artetxe et al. at the University of Basque County and Kyunghyun Cho at New York University.

 First Cross-Lingual Tokens Identified by Champollion

 The so-called "cross-lingual tokens" that Champollion identified are also the key to today's unsupervised NMT.
-Without parallel corpora, anything that connects the speakers' experiences to ours can serve as the clue.
-Champollion used the history, and today we shall use Arabic numerals.
+Without parallel corpora, anything that connects the speakers' experiences to ours can serve as a clue.
+Champollion used history, and today we can use Arabic numerals.

 Modern Cross-Lingual Tokens, from Wikipedia

 The authors of today's paper exploited the idea in a much wider context.
-In their previous work this year, Learning bilingual word embeddings with (almost) no bilingual data, Artetxe et al. proposes to essentially learn every word in a language with this method.
+In their previous work this year, Learning bilingual word embeddings with (almost) no bilingual data, Artetxe et al. propose to essentially learn every word in a language with this method.
 In this framework, we never use explicit rules to tell the machine years and months appear around numerals.
-Instead, we map each word into a continuous high dimensional space with the word2vec method, so that each word corresponds to a long vector (the authors used 300 dimensions).
-This representation vector is called an embedding, because it is learned by inspecting the words around the word of our interest.
+Instead, we map each word into a continuous high-dimensional space with the word2vec method, so that each word corresponds to a long vector (the authors used 300 dimensions).
+This representation vector is called an embedding because it is learned by inspecting the words around the word of our interest.